This website requires JavaScript.

 9. Lighting

-Good lighting reduces eye strain and makes you look better on video calls.
-Proper lighting can prevent eye strain and improve your appearance during calls:
+Good lighting reduces eye strain and makes you look competent on camera.

 A reliable internet connection and VPN are non-negotiable for remote work.
 Nothing disrupts productivity faster than a slow or unsecured connection.
 A dual-band router (2.4 GHz + 5 GHz) helps manage bandwidth.
 Others in the household must be streaming.
 A trusted VPN (like NordVPN or ExpressVPN) guards sensitive company data and grants secure access to work networks from home.